 It wouldn’t be a trip to New England without the opportunity to hop aboard a whale watch cruise from Boston.
 The waters this far north up the Atlantic coast often see whales in season, and it’s a delightful way to connect with nature on a responsible, expertly-run whale watch.

 Head out to the Stellwagen Bank Marine Sanctuary, which is a rich feeding area for whales, dolphins, sea birds, and other ocean animals.
-There, you’ll learn all about these fascinating creatures with guided narration by your aquarium-trained tour guides, who bring scientific expertise to bear on their information.
+There, you’ll learn all about these fascinating creatures with guided narration by your aquarium-trained tour guides whose scientific expertise will enrich your experience.

 It’s also important that this tour is environmentally friendly and is cautious of disrupting the whales’ natural habitat.
 This is a fun option for eco-tourists!